Executive Branch of India Government

 Civil Services of India

 In India, the civil service is a group of civil servants in the government, the permanent executive branch of the country.
-It includes employees of the All India Services, the Central Civil Services, and various state civil services.
+It includes employees of the All India Services and Central Civil Services.